About the President

 Dr. David L. Coppola is the tenth president and nineteenth leader of Keystone College since 2013.
 As president, he has worked to continue the 150-year legacy of excellence in education for which Keystone is known.
 In particular, he has led the College and the Faculty to a new level in academic offerings in master’s degrees and expanded adult and online educational offerings, while remaining committed to improving the quality undergraduate experience for every Keystone student.

-Dr. Coppola is especially interested in undergraduate student success and spearheaded the Keystone College “Stairs to Success Program,” a four-year developmental plan for student success, resulting in a reinvigorated Learning Center, Advising Center, Career Development Center, Presidential Fellows, and the Center for International Studies.
+Dr. Coppola is especially interested in undergraduate student success and spearheaded the Keystone College “Stairs to Success Program,” a four-year developmental plan for student success, resulting in the Presidential Fellows and the Center for International Studies.
 His encouraging presence at academic capstone presentations, student activities, and community events attest to his commitment to cultivating an ever-increasing and inclusive community of mutual respect for the entire College community.

 Building upon Keystone’s proud past and leading the College to a promising future by reinforcing the campus-wide commitment to the Keystone Promise that places student engagement and student success first, as well as working to keep Keystone accessible and affordable, the College has continued to grow and improve under Dr. Coppola’s leadership by renovating Brooks Theater, the Hibbard Student Center, and adding a state-of-the-art Athletic Track and Field, the Eckel Family Pavilion, the Elmer Hawk Veteran’s Center, and numerous learning/living spaces.